 - Bookmarks - Viewpoints that are stored alongside the map.
 For example, you might have a bookmark for each mountain in a map detailing a climber's adventures.

-Maps and scenes are the documents (containers) for geographic content; having a map or scene does not automatically display it.
-You can use a MapView to display maps and a SceneView to display scenes.
+If you want to display a map or scene in your app you can use a MapView to display maps and a SceneView to display scenes.
 In this context, the map or scene represents the model, while the MapView or SceneView is the view tier in the model-view-controller pattern.
-The views handle rendering the map or scene as well as providing services on top of the underlying document, like showing overlay graphics, enabling identify and selection, and performing visual analysis.
+These views handle rendering the map or scene and providing services to navigate the scene, show overlay graphics, enable identify and selection, and perform visual analysis.

-- When you view or analyze spatial data from different layers or map sources in your map, you may need to consider their spatial reference.
+- When you view or analyze spatial data from different layers, you must always consider their spatial reference.
 For details, see Spatial references.

 - Objects that can be symbolized on your map can come from persisted data (feature data, such as roads and parcels in a geodatabase) and transient data (graphics, such as data coming through a web socket).
 For details, see Features and graphics, and Symbols and renderers.

-ArcGIS includes a Living Atlas of the World with beautiful and authoritative maps on thousands of topics.
-Explore maps and data from Esri and thousands of other organizations and combine them with your own data to create new maps and applications.
+To begin creating your own online maps, see the ArcGIS Online Help topic Get started with maps.
+ArcGIS Online also provides a Living Atlas of the World with authoritative maps on many topics.
+Here, you can explore maps and data from Esri and thousands of other organizations, and combine them with your own data to create new maps.

-The services patterns allows you to build apps that can take a map offline as long as the map and its layers have been authored for offline use.
-If you wish to edit feature data and synchronise any changes when network connectivity is restored you also need to enable the sync capability on any feature layers.
-Runtime offer s two main services patterns :
+The services patterns allows you to build ArcGIS Runtime apps to download a mobile map package, in a directory format, to a device.
+This is possible as long as the map and its layers have been authored for offline use (see Take web maps offline in Use and edit data in the ArcGIS Pro help).
+Once disconnected, the user can edit the feature data and then synchronize any changes when network connectivity is restored.
+Runtime offers two main workflows:

-- On-Demand - The worker can select an area of interest and download that part of the map to the device.
-See the on-demand offline workflow for more information.
+- On-demand offline workflow - The field worker can select an area of interest on a map, generate an offline map for that area and download it to their device.
+See On-demand offline workflow for more information.